 Town Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Town Creek is an extremely ethnically-diverse town.
 The people who call Town Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Town Creek residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Town Creek include Irish, German, Swedish, and French .
+Important ancestries of people in Town Creek include English, Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Town Creek is English.
 Other important languages spoken here include Spanish and African languages.